Best Trail Camera of 2021

-For stealthy night vision, the Bushnell Trophy Cam HD Aggressor features no-glow black LEDs.
-We dig this goes undetected so you won't scare away any creatures roaming around.
+For stealthy night vision, the Bushnell Trophy Cam features no-glow black LEDs.
+We dig that this goes undetected so you won't scare away any creatures roaming around.
 This trail camera has the option of taking photos in HD or 4k and lets you format images to either full or widescreen.
 Another nifty feature we liked is the field scan option, enabling you to activate the camera in time-lapse mode during specific intervals, even when no movement has been detected.

 If you're shopping on a budget, you can still get a decent trail camera without breaking the bank.
 The APEMAN H55 is a good balance between performance and affordability.
-During testing, we found the trigger speed is fast enough to capture a moving subject when it comes into range of up to 60 feet.
-Meanwhile, the placement of the viewing screen on the inside of the right panel was very helpful during set up.
+During testing, we found the trigger speed is fast enough to capture a moving subject when it comes into a range of up to 60 feet.
+Meanwhile, the placement of the viewing screen on the inside of the right panel was very helpful during setup.
 This trail camera also has all the menu options you need, along with numerous customization options.

 The downside is jerky movement in video mode and motion blur in photo mode.
 The photos were not as sharp as we would like, and we noticed some issues with proper exposure.
 The lens angle is also much narrower, so if you are looking for wide formatted images, we would recommend another model like the Meidase.
 Of course, with a budgeted option comes budget performance.
-For those who don't need the top of the line model, the APEMAN is still a decent trail camera.
+For those who don't need the top-of-the-line model, the APEMAN is still a decent trail camera.